d-pettersson/Raytracer/Google_tests/lib/googletest/README.md

     cd mybuild
     cmake ${GTEST_DIR}  # Generate native build scripts.

-If you want to build Google Test's samples, you should replace the last command with
+If you want to build Google Test's samples_, you should replace the last command with

     cmake -Dgtest_build_samples=ON ${GTEST_DIR}